MarSilller/TP1/README.md

 At the end of the code, I also included a simpler alternative implementation for the `showBooks()` and `searchByAuthor()` functions using the overridden `toString()` method as an honorable mention.

+### AI-Generated Exercise

+An additional exercise was developed using an AI-assisted approach.
+The project was created by providing a structured prompt that defined the requirements, expected functionality, user interface elements, and overall project structure.

+Before generating the code, an implementation plan was requested and reviewed to ensure correctness and alignment with the intended design.
+After generation, the produced code contained some errors and inconsistencies, which were manually analyzed and corrected.

+This exercise served as an exploration of how AI tools can assist in software development while still requiring human validation, debugging, and understanding.

 <!-- Implementation details : main modules , components , algorithms , andrelevant code excerpts . -->

 ## 5. Testing and Validation